 Tah and I enjoyed it to the fullest.
 The crispy dosas were some of the best Indian food we had.
 Every chutney was equally tasty and not to miss the Sambar.
 It has a rich herb flavor and was so filling!

 If you are in India and you don’t try filter coffee, then it’s a total no-no. The unique taste of coffee cannot be described in words.
 A strong decoction is prepared well in advance with the best flavor of the coffee.
 Milk is then boiled and added to the decoction.
 It is usually not thick milk but has a really smooth texture.
 Filter coffee is served in a special vessel set called ‘Dabara Set’ in Tamil Nadu, India.
 It is basically a metal tumbler and a cup.
 You add sugar to the cup and mix it well by pouring in each of the vessels two to three times.
 This way, the sugar mixes well and you also get such a good, frothy filter coffee.
 Sip your coffee as you bite that delicious piece of dosa.

 Top 5 south Indian dishes you should try

-Apart from Dosas, there are n number of south Indian dishes that will tingle your happy mood and fill not only your tummy but also your heart.
-Here are the some of the best ones.
+Apart from Dosas, there is n number of south Indian dishes that will tingle your happy mood and fill not only your tummy but also your heart.
+Here are some of the best ones.

 - Vada- There are different kinds of Vadas all over India.
 But the most popular south Indian vadas are Medu vada and Masala Vada.
-Both are made of different kinds of lentils and is deep fried.
+Both are made of different kinds of lentils and are deeply fried.
 Though a little oily, it is too tasty to resist!

 - Biriyani- How can you miss out the world-famous Hyderabadi Biriyani.
-Loaded with spices, long rice and meat, it is one of the favorite for non-veg lovers!
+Loaded with spices, long rice, and meat, it is one of the favorites for non-veg lovers!